Loco (Enrique Iglesias song)

-"Loco" is the lead Spanish single and overall second single from Enrique Iglesias's album, Sex and Love, featuring American singer Romeo Santos.
+"Loco" (Crazy) is the lead Spanish single and overall second single from Enrique Iglesias's album, Sex and Love, featuring American singer Romeo Santos.
 This is Iglesias' second bachata song after "Cuando Me Enamoro".
 A banda version of the song was recorded which features Mexican singer Roberto Tapia.
 Another version of the song featuring Spanish singer India Martínez was released on iTunes on 17 December 2013.
 At the Latin Grammy Awards of 2014, the song received a nomination for Best Tropical Song.

 Music video

 The music video is directed by Yasha Malekzad, who has also directed the music videos for "Turn the Night Up" and "Dirty Dancer".
 The video was released on Iglesias' official Vevo channel on YouTube on 26 August 2013.
 The video has been viewed over 600 million times.

 Synopsis

 The video starts with Iglesias walking into a bar, while the end of his 1995 song "Por Amarte" is clearly heard.
 He orders a drink.
 Beside Iglesias, Santos is sitting and looking tense.
 Actress Roselyn Sanchez who dances alone onstage under flashing lights, gyrating in a skintight red dress.
 Tough guy actor Danny Trejo, looks on menacingly.
 Enrique and Romeo are so down that neither can muster up the energy to approach Sanchez as she sashays past him, though both look on longingly as she walks out the door.